John French, 1st Earl of Ypres: Resignation

 GHQ suggested that according to Haking's own report the reserves had been held up by "avoidable delay".
 Haig denied that there had been any "avoidable delay" and Haking changed his mind and sent a new report blaming the slowness of his troops' march on their inexperience.
 French's despatch was published (2 November) claiming that the reserves had been released at 9.30 am.
 Haig demanded amendments and another interview between French and Haig ensued.
 Even though Charteris doubted that the quicker arrival of the reserves would have made much difference, the dispute revolved around the deployment and release of the reserves.
 French's policies were attacked in the House of Lords on 9 and 16 November when John Philipps, 1st Viscount St Davids complained of "the presence of ladies" at GHQ.

 Haig sent copies of the relevant orders and a critique of GHQ's conduct of the battle to his wife, who showed them to Stamfordham (10 November) for the King to see.
 Robertson was working against French, telling Haig (15 November) that "the first thing is to get you in command".
 The Prime Minister discussed the matter with the King and Kitchener (both of whom thought French not up to the job, although Kitchener thought the time not right for a change), and, on 23 November, Haig.
 Asquith then asked Reginald Brett, 2nd Viscount Esher to convey to French in person the news that he must resign, but that he was being offered a peerage and the newly created job of Commander-in-Chief, Home Forces.
 However, French insisted on seeing Asquith again (29 November) at which meeting Asquith told him that he must take the first step and that he was not being "recalled" (sacked).
 French's official critique of Haig's performance at Loos finally reached the War Office on 1 December.
 He wrote to Asquith suggesting that Kitchener be removed to be replaced by a civilian Secretary of State to avoid friction with the new job of Commander-in-Chief, Home Forces.
-He returned to France (3 December), but Asquith and Stamfordham agreed that French must now be pressed to quit.
+French returned to France (3 December), but Asquith and Stamfordham agreed that French must now be pressed to quit.
 Walter Long telephoned French with the Prime Minister's message that he must resign.

 Kitchener told Esher that the government intended to appoint Robertson Commander-in-Chief of the BEF, but Haig was appointed instead.
 French's resignation, recommending Robertson as successor, reached Asquith on the morning of 6 December.
 It was announced in the press on 17 December and took effect at noon on 18 December.
 French was cheered onto the boat home by an escort of 19th Hussars.